 Monday to Friday 9am - 1pm to help with the following things:

-- Teaching English, Maths, Arts and Personal Development
+- Teaching English, Basic Math, Science, Arts and Personal Development

 - Coordinating play activities that help them to learn key skills

 - Help with lunchtime feeding and cleaning